csswizardry/csswizardry.github.com/_posts/2023-07-24-core-web-vitals-for-search-engine-optimisation.md

 ## iOS (and Other) Traffic Doesn’t Count

-Core Web Vitals is a Chrome initiative—evidenced by _Chrome_ User Experience Report, among other things.
+Core Web Vitals is a Chrome initiative — evidenced by _Chrome_ User Experience Report, among other things.
 The APIs used to capture the three Core Web Vitals are available in [Blink](https://en.wikipedia.org/wiki/Blink_(browser_engine)), the browser engine that powers Chromium-based browsers such as Chrome, Edge, and